 \subsection{Dataset statistics}

 We demonstrate the diversity in the CLAMP dataset along three axes: distribution of object materials, grasping forces, and grasping speeds.
 In Figure \ref{fig:material-distribution}, we show the spread in values of maximum force, maximum grasping speed, along with object material.
-Additionally, we plot the duration of contact instances (number of samples in a contact instance before padding) as a histogram.
+Additionally, we plot the duration of contact instances (before padding) as a histogram.

-For the material distribution, we only consider objects that do not have heterogenous surfaces.
-Our dataset contains 5357 objects, out of which 680 ($\sim 13\%$) feature objects with heterogeneous surfaces.
-We plot the distribution of material labels for contact instances with the remaining homogenous objects.
+For the material distribution, we only consider objects that do not have heterogeneous surfaces.
+Our dataset contains 5357 objects, out of which 680 ($\sim 13\%$) objects are objects with heterogeneous surfaces.
+We plot the distribution of material labels for contact instances with the remaining homogeneous objects.
 Figure \ref{fig:material-distribution} shows that the material labels contain significant class imbalance, with the largest class size (\texttt{hard plastic}) containing approximately 1000x as many samples as the smallest class (\texttt{dry wall}).